 Toilets: 9.30am – 5pm.
 Located at the Stables block and Visitor Centre.
 Accessible toilets and baby changing available.

 Stamford café: 9.30am – 5pm.
-Takeaway only.
 Light snacks, hot and cold drinks.
 Indoor and outdoor seating available.

 Blue badge parking available.

 Flat paths and benches available in the gardens.

 Toilets: one accessible toilet open at the Stables block, and three open at the Visitor Centre.